 “This is what I learned at the hospital.
 You have to do everything you can, you have to work your hardest, and if you do, you have a shot at a silver lining.”Pat Solitano

 Despite little publicity, comedy-drama, Silver Linings Playbook (2012), continued to gain momentum throughout 2013.
 Otherwise known in the film industry as a ‘Sleeper Hit’, there was a timeless dimension to this release.
 Why were viewers increasingly spreading the word and critics unanimously impressed?
 The answer lies in the innovative goodwill of director, David O. Russell, who wished to create “a film that would help (people like his son who have suffered from depression and self-doubt) feel more a part of the world and not so separate from it” (Feinberg, Hollywood Reporter).
 The screenplay is based on the book by Matthew Quick.
-As Russell collaboratively sought to dissolve the stigmatic divide between mental health and the rest of society, he ultimately helped deconstruct the wider ideological dysfunction of erroneous capitalist thinking explored within the story: namely the shallow standard of success and pressure that this creates to be perfect all the time.
+As Russell collaboratively sought to dissolve the stigmatic divide between mental health and the rest of society, he ultimately helped deconstruct the wider ideological dysfunction of erroneous capitalist thinking explored within the story: namely, a shallow standard of success and the unhealthy pressure that this creates to be perfect all the time.